200Tigersbloxed/CVRParamLib/README.md

 > ___
 > ### ⚠️ **Notice!**
 >
-> This mod developer(s) and the mod itself, along with the respective mod loaders, have no affiliation with ABI and are not supported by ABI!
+> This mod's developer(s) and the mod itself, along with the respective mod loaders, have no affiliation with ABI!
 > ___

 ### MelonLoader